Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Method

 \subsection{Affordance-guided diffusion prior}

-We present our diffusion prior conditioned on affordance descriptions, which learns to generate and refine 3D hand poses aligned with the text condition.
-We choose diffusion models to learn data distributions across different modalities, such as text and pose, inspired by their successful results in text-motion synthesis~\cite{Tevet:iclr23:MDM,lv:eccv24:himo,lee:cvpr24:interhandgen}.
-Diffusion-based modeling also benefits from being directly applicable to various downstream tasks without additional training~\cite{stathopoulos:cvpr:24scorehmr}, thus making it both flexible and broadly reusable.
+Using the affordance descriptions, we present a diffusion prior model conditioned on text and image features, dubbed \textbf{AffHandGen}.
+This model is trained to generate and refine 3D hand poses aligned with the contextual signals.
+We choose the diffusion modeling to learn data distribution across different modalities, such as image, text, and pose, inspired by its successful results in 3D human synthesis~\cite{Tevet:iclr23:MDM,lee:cvpr24:interhandgen,patel:iccv25:uniegomotion,Ohkawa:iccv25:SCGen}.
+It also benefits from being directly applicable to various downstream tasks without additional training~\cite{stathopoulos:cvpr:24scorehmr}, making it flexible and broadly reusable.

-\textbf{Overview:} The overall architecture is illustrated in Fig.~\ref{fig:overview} (right).
-For the input, we use the pose parameters of MANO~\cite{Romero:tog17:mano} as the target variables for our diffusion model, \ie, $\mathbf{x}_0=\boldsymbol{\theta}\in\mathbb{R}^{15\times 3}$.
-For conditioning input, we encode affordance descriptions using CLIP~\cite{radford2021CLIP}, which yields a textual feature $\mathbf{c}$.
-The resulting diffusion model is then formulated as $\mathbf{\hat{x}}_0=f_{\phi}(\mathbf{x}_t, t, \mathbf{c})$, where $\mathbf{x}_t$ is the diffused pose at diffusion time step $t$.
+\customparagraph{Overview} With the goal of refining 3D hand pose in the downstream task, we construct a diffusion model in the hand pose space, where the shape estimation remains fixed.
+For the input, we use the pose parameters of MANO~\cite{Romero:tog17:mano} as the target variable of denoising, \ie, $\mathbf{x}_0=\boldsymbol{\theta}\in\mathbb{R}^{15\times 3}$.
+We also use a diffusion timestep $t$, an affordance description $D$ (generated in~\cref{sec:desc_gen}), and the corresponding RGB image $I$ as the conditional input.
+We encode the affordance description using a text encoder, yielding textual features $\mathbf{c}_D$, and encode the RGB image with an image encoder, yielding image features $\mathbf{c}_I$.
+The resulting diffusion model parameterized by $\phi$ is formulated as $\hat{\mathbf{x}}_0=f_{\phi}(\mathbf{x}_t, t, \mathbf{c})$, where $\mathbf{x}_t$ is the diffused pose at the timestep $t$ and $\mathbf{c}=\{\mathbf{c}_D,\mathbf{c}_I\}$ denotes the text and image condition.

-\textbf{Single-view pose refinement:} Our refinement process is illustrated in Fig.~\ref{fig:refinement}.
-We adopt a refinement strategy similar to~\cite{Ohkawa:iccv25:SCGen}.
-Given the hand poses inferred from a single-view estimator HaMeR~\cite{pavlakos:cvpr24:HaMeR}, the occluded parts of the hand joints are often inaccurately estimated due to the lack of visual evidence.
-To address this, we develop a single-view pose refinement framework by adapting our diffusion prior to the visible 2D keypoints, where only the occluded joints are refined with this prior.
+The overall architecture of $f_{\phi}(\cdot)$ is illustrated in Fig.~\ref{fig:arch_proposed}.
+Our \textbf{AffHandGen} is a transformer network trained to denoise noisy hand pose input $\mathbf{x}_t$ at the timestep $t$.
+The hand pose and timestep are first encoded through linear layers and concatenated, followed by processing with transformer decoder layers and a final pose decoder with a linear layer.

+\customparagraph{Cross-attention to modality tokens} For conditional data encoding, InterHandGen~\cite{lee:cvpr24:interhandgen} treats the condition $\mathbf{c}$ as a global feature vector and learns the relationships across the target pose, conditions, and timestep using self-attention.
+However, representing each conditional modality with a single vector loses spatial and semantic granularity.
+For instance, when two hand images involve the same object but different grasp types, the global visual or textual embeddings (\eg, from CNN or CLIP~\cite{radford2021CLIP}) tend to be similar, making it difficult for the diffusion model to distinguish subtle interaction differences.